harshoo1/harshoo1/README.md

-- 👋 Hi, I’m HARSH KUMAR SHARMA
+- 👋 Hi, I’m Harsh Kumar Sharma
-- 👀 I’m interested in MAKING MACHINES AND SOFTWARES TO HELP HUMEN IN POSITIVE DEVELOPMENT.
+- 👀 I’m interested in Making machines and softwre to help humen in positive development.
 - 🌱 I’m currently learning DATA SCIENCE AND MACHINE LEARNING
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on website development
 - 📫 How to reach me GMAIL-> harshsharma11d@gmail.com

 <!---